Open Accessibility Menu

 Keep your stroke risks low with regular checkups and treatment for these conditions if you have them.

-Learn about Risk Factors You Can Control
+Learn more about Risk Factors You Can Control

 You can't control some risk factors, but knowing that they exist may help motivate you to work harder on the ones you can change.

-Risk Factors that can be changed, treated, or controlled:
+Risk factors that can be changed, treated, or controlled

 • High blood pressure.
 High blood pressure is the leading cause of stroke and the most important controllable risk factor for stroke.
 Know your blood pressure and have it checked at least once every two years.
 If it's high, talk to your doctor about how to manage it.